 Meet the Staff

-David Lemmel is the Director of the Urban Scholars Program.
+David Lemmel is the director of the Urban Scholars Program.
 His areas of expertise include alternative education policy, urban education reform, small high school development and replication, and teacher training.
-In addition to administrative experience, David brings with him experience in research and college- and graduate-level teaching.
+In addition to administrative experience, Lemmel brings with him experience in research and college- and graduate-level teaching.
 His publications and presentations reflect his interest in minority student achievement and in elevating youth perspectives in discussions of school reform.
-David earned his B.A. in American Studies at Bard College in New York and his M.A. and Ph.D. in Sociology at the University of California, Los Angeles and did post-doctoral work at the Harvard Graduate School of Education (HGSE), where he also served as faculty lecturer and research fellow on Race, Culture, and Education.
-In his most recent professional position, David's responsibilities included research analysis, evaluation, consultation, and conference facilitation for The BERC Group, LLC.
-Prior to this, David served as National Director, then Director of Data and Evaluation, for the Bill & Melinda Gates Foundation's Alternative High School Initiative.
+Lemmel earned his BA in American studies at Bard College in New York and his MA and PhD in sociology at the University of California, Los Angeles and did post-doctoral work at the Harvard Graduate School of Education (HGSE), where he also served as faculty lecturer and research fellow on race, culture, and education.
+In his most recent professional position, Lemmel's responsibilities included research analysis, evaluation, consultation, and conference facilitation for The BERC Group, LLC.
+Prior to this, David served as national director, then director of data and evaluation, for the Bill & Melinda Gates Foundation's Alternative High School Initiative.
 There, he cultivated a culture of data-driven decision making, created tools to effectively use data to enhance student and school achievement, and developed a set of best practices for implementing small, alternative high schools.

 Stephanie Hicks-Williams is a native of Boston, Massachusetts.
-She joined the Urban Scholars team of staff in July of 2007.
-Her desire to improve the quality of life in her environment resulted in over 15 years of community service as a political operative and her eventual enrollment in the College of Public and Community Service (CPCS) here at UMASS Boston.
-A recent graduate of CPCS, Stephanie majored in Legal Education with a concentration in Non-Profit Management.
-Stephanie serves as the Office Manger for Urban Scholars.
+She joined the Urban Scholars staff in July 2007.
+Her desire to improve the quality of life in her environment resulted in more than 15 years of community service as a political operative and her eventual enrollment in the College of Public and Community Service (CPCS) here at UMass Boston.
+A recent graduate of CPCS, Hicks-Williams majored in legal education with a concentration in nonprofit management.
+She serves as the office manager for Urban Scholars.
 She is a wife and mother of 2 and enjoys spending her free time with her family.